SimpleITAutomation/bb-devops-tf-aws-organizations/README.md

  everything with private endpoints only accessible vía Pritunl VPN significantly reducing the surface of attack.
 - **User Mgmt:** You can manage all your IAM resources (users/groups/roles) and policies in one place (usually, security/users account) and use AssumeRole to works with org accounts.
-- **Operation:** Will reduce the **blast radius** to the maximum possible.
+- **Operations:** Will reduce the **blast radius** to the maximum possible.
-- **Compatibility:** Legacy accounts can be invited as a member of the new Organization.
+- **Compatibility:** Legacy accounts can be invited (https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html) as a member of the new Organization and afterwards even imported into your terraform code (https://www.terraform.io/docs/providers/aws/r/organizations_account.html#import).
+- **Migration:** After having your baseline AWS Org reference cloud solutions architecture deployed (IAM, VPC, NACLS, VPC-Peering, DNS Cross-Org, CloudTrail, etc.) you're ready to start progressively orchestrating new resources in order to segregate different Environment and Services per account.
+ This approach will allow you to start a **1 by 1 Blue/Green (Red/Black) migration without affecting any of your services at all**.
+You would like to take advantage of an Active-Active DNS switchover approach (nice as DR exercise too).
+    - Eg: Jenkins CI Server Migration steps:
+      1. Let's say you have your EC2_A (`jenkins.aws.domain.com`), so you could deploy a brand new EC2_B Jenkins Instance.
+      2. Temporally associated with `jenkins2.aws.domain.com`
+      3. Sync it's current data (`/var/lib/jenkins`)
+      4. Test and fully validate every job and pipeline works as expected.
+      5. In case you haven't finished your validations we highly recommend to declare everything as code and fully automated so as to destroy and re-create your under development env on demand to save costs.
+      6. Finally switch `jenkins2.aws.domain.com` -> to -> `jenkins.aws.domain.com`
+      7. Stop your old EC2_A.
+      8. If everything looks fine after after 2/4 weeks you could terminate your EC2_A (hope everything is as code and just `terraform destroy`)
+      9. Considering the previously detailed steps plan your roadmap to move forward with every other component to be migrated.

 ### AWS reference links
-Consider the following AWS official links as reference since the AWS Organization structure:
+Consider the following AWS official links as reference:

 - **AWS Multiple Account Security Strategy:** https://aws.amazon.com/answers/account-management/aws-multi-account-security-strategy/
 - **AWS Multiple Account Billing Strategy:** https://aws.amazon.com/answers/account-management/aws-multi-account-billing-strategy/